3mdeb/news-and-ideas/blog/content/post/2023-09-12-simplifying-firmware-update.md

 While software typically resides on easily re-writable, fast, dense media, firmware is usually stored separately.
-On x86, the boot firmware resides in SPI flash chips, which is typically mapped by the chipset just below the first 4GB of memory, which is a carryover from early x86 processors.
+On x86, the boot firmware resides in SPI flash chips, which is typically mapped by the chipset just below the first 4GB of memory, which is a legacy of early x86 processors.

 # Status quo